wlbr/templify/README.md

 If you want to create a single file application, than the more handy solution with a dedicated file is not desirable.
-On the other hand to edit a complex html template within a Go string in the source is very unfomfortable.
+On the other hand to edit a complex html template within a Go string in the source is very uncomfortable.

 templify allows you to edit your template in an extra file and to generate an Go source file containing the embedded string.